ekartashov/roo-conport-modes/docs/frameworks/akaf-architecture.md

 The feedback is logged to ConPort, enabling continuous improvement of the knowledge ecosystem.

-## Integration with Other Phase 4 Components
+## Integration with Other Autonomous Frameworks

-AKAF integrates with other Phase 4 components in the following ways:
+AKAF integrates with other autonomous frameworks in the following ways:

 ### Knowledge-Driven Autonomous Planning (KDAP)